AvolitesLtd/TitanManual/docs/titan-basics.md

 Connector: 2.5mm hole, outside diameter 5.5mm, length 9.5mm, wired
 centre pin positive.
 Example Part number: DCPP2

-The first time you run Titan Mobile you will need to obtain a [licence](./system-settings/recovering-reinstalling-the-console.md#software-licensing) from the Avolites website.
+The first time you run the Titan Go software with your Titan Mobile panel you will need to obtain a [licence](./system-settings/recovering-reinstalling-the-console.md#software-licensing) from the Avolites website.
 The licence is keyed to the internal AvoKey in the Titan Mobile panel so you can install the software on multiple computers but it will only run when the Titan Mobile panel is connected.

-**T1/T2:** The T1/T2 USB devices give you a full lighting control system that will output one or two universes of DMX or Art-Net.
-The software to run it is called Titan Go.
+**T1/T2:** The T1/T2 USB devices give you a full lighting control system that will output one or two universes of DMX or Art-Net and also operate using the Titan Go software.
 The first time you run Titan Go you will need to obtain a licence from the Avolites website which will license the AvoKey built into the device.

--	If you are using an older Titan 1 dongle, you will need to attach an AvoKey to a free USB port to license the software.
+-	If you are using the older Titan 1 dongle with a built in USB cable, you will need to attach an AvoKey to a free USB port to license the software.

+- The Titan Go software should automatically detect whether the Titan Mobile panel is connected, and hide the virtual hardware buttons which are shown when you use it with T1/T2 devices - this can be manually overridden using the [User Setting](../system-settings/user-settings.md#display) **Virtual Hardware** in the **Display** tab.

 ## Titan Healthcheck